eli-rosee/Team5-Software-Engineering/README.md

      - After the second player is entered, it automatically starts the game and receives data from server.py

   7. What happens in server.py?
-     - The first thing you enter is the ip address you want for the server
+     - The first thing you enter is the ip address you want
      - Then server listens for data sent by client
      - After server recieves 2 players from client, it starts genating the generating traffic